Bacon-Wrapped Shrimp with Jalapeño

 Step 1: Prep the bacon.
 Microwave bacon on high for 1 minute.
 Cut slices in half crosswise and let cool.

 Step 3: Assemble the shrimp.
 Peel, butterfly, and devein the shrimp (leave the tail on).
-Tuck two jalapeño strips inside each shrimp and press gently to close.
-Wrap with half a slice of bacon and secure with a toothpick.
-Brush generously with the butter mixture.
+Tuck two jalapeño strips inside each shrimp, press gently to close, and wrap with half a slice of bacon.
+Secure with a toothpick and brush with butter mixture.

-Broil: Place shrimp on a foil-lined baking sheet.
-Broil for 10–12 minutes, flipping halfway through, until bacon is crisp and shrimp are cooked.
+• Broil: Arrange on a foil-lined baking sheet.
+Broil 10–12 minutes, flipping halfway, until bacon is crisp and shrimp are cooked.

-Grill: Thread 3–4 shrimp per skewer.
+• Grill: Thread 3–4 shrimp per skewer.
 Grill over medium heat for 4–6 minutes per side until bacon is crispy and shrimp are opaque.
-Serve hot!

 Serving Suggestions